A Foreward from Matt:

 Yes, most people thought we were crazy for running for President of the United States, especially MY family, but I saw something in Lois that the other candidates couldn’t touch.
 She was joyous and, more importantly, she knew how to UNITE people around that joy.
 I didn’t see Donald or Hillary EVER doing that.

 The result was something her-storic.
 Lois became the first woman candidate to ever run on a platform of Global Happiness!
 To prove, Lois actually ran for president, read the write up she got in the St. Louis Jewish Light or watch the segment Art Holiday from KSDK Channel 5 even did on Lois.
-It’s an awesome piece and I’m very proud of it!
+It’s an awesome piece and we’re both very proud of it!

 The Future: Dreaming even BIGGER